anoma/nspec/docs/node_architecture/engines/encryption_environment.juvix.md

     import node_architecture.engines.encryption_overview open;
     ```

-# Encryption Engine Environment
+# Encryption Environment

 ## Overview

-The Encryption Engine is stateless in terms of local state since it relies on external information (like the `reads_for` relationships) and does not maintain any internal state between requests.
+The Encryption Engine is stateless and does not maintain any internal state between requests.
+It relies on external information (like the `reads_for` relationships) for its operations.

-## Mailbox States
+## Mailbox states

 The Encryption Engine does not require complex mailbox states.
 We define the mailbox state as `Unit`.